enstrong/pose-controlled-gaming/README.md

 conda activate pose
 pip install opencv-python "mediapipe==0.10.14" numpy pandas scikit-learn pynput

 # NOTE: both Subway Surfers and Gait Analysis are trained entirely on my body.
-Skip to 3. if you don't
+Skip to step 3. if you
-# want to train on your own body and go straight to playing.
-Consider that it might not funcation
+# don't want to train on your own body and go straight to playing.
+Consider that it might not function
 # properly due to different body shapes.

 # ── Subway Surfers ──────────────────────────────────────────